quiz254/rsp_tcp/README.md

 	-R Refclk output enable* (default: disabled)

-	-f frequency to tune to (Hz) - If freq set progfreq is ignored!!
+	-f frequency to tune to (Hz) - If freq set center/prog freq is ignored from client!!

 	-s samplerate in [Hz] - If sample rate is set it will be ignored from client!!